JohannesHeidecke/UPC-MAI-IMAS/Delivery 1.md

 It is probably best to make our case for strategic (we have to find a good definition for that in a reputable source) and emphasize that with perfect information flow between the agents along the chain from Scouts to Harvesters, actions will be deterministic.

+##### Helen

+I think this is Strategic.
+The next state is completely determined by current state and actions by agents.
+There's nothing else in the environment that can affect the next state as far as I can tell.

 ## Episodic or non-episodic.

 ### Definition